 Chronic Wasting Disease (CWD) is a disorder of the nervous system and one of several diseases that we call Transmissible Spongiform Encephalopathies (TSE’s).
 The TSEs include diseases of sheep such as scrapie and the infamous ‘mad cow disease’ (bovine spongiform encephalopathy), a variant of which is suspected to cause Creutzfeldt-Jakob Disease (CJD) in humans.
 CWD is similar to BSE and scrapie, but affects only cervids (deer and elk).

-The precise cause of CWD was unknown until very recently and some authorities had suggested it was caused either by a bacterium or an unconventional incomplete virus called a “virino”.
-More recent data suggest, however, that CWD is caused by an abnormally folded protein called a “prion”.
+The cause of CWD was has remained frustratingly elusive, with suggestions of bacteria or an unconventional incomplete virus called a “virino” as culprits.
+Recently, Frank Bastiana, a neuroscientist at Louisiana State University, has championed the idea of a bacterial cause.
+This avenue warrants further study, but, at the time of writing, there is a broad scientific consensus that CWD is caused by an abnormally-folded protein called a prion.
+(Bastiana claims, incidentally, that Spiroplasma bacteria are present in every case of a TSE disease, while the prion is sometimes absent.)
 Prions seem able to resist the enzymes and chemicals that might normally breakdown infectious proteins, allowing them to collect in the brain where they can cause brain cells to die and the formation of microscopic holes in the brain tissues.
 There is an additional complication too, because such infectious prions can cause normal proteins to re-fold in their own image, leading to rapid increase in prion numbers.

 CWD is always fatal, and there is normally a long incubation period before the symptoms appear.
 Symptoms include weight loss, behavioural changes such as the deer isolating itself from its group, blank facial expressions, increased nervousness, excessive salivation, teeth grinding and repetitive patterns of movement.